aws-solutions/live-streaming-on-aws/README.md

 This options simply flollows the standard CDK deployment process.
 You will need to run `cdk bootstrap` before you run cdk deploy the first time to setup the cdk resource in your AWS account.
 Details on using the CDK can be found [here].

 1. Download or clone the repo and make the required changes to the source code.
-2. installl the dependecies for the lambda function and construct.
+2. installl the dependencies for the lambda function and construct.
 3. then run `cdk deploy` (first time use you will need to run `cdk bootstrap` first)

 ```